ovis-hpc/readthedocs/docs/source/ldms/ldms-streams.rst

 .. note::

-  The MPI service (i.e.mpi) is required when enabling LDMS because it is used for associating the MPI rank data collected by LDMS.
+  The MPI service (i.e. mpi) is required when enabling LDMS because it is used for associating the MPI rank data collected by LDMS.

 LDMS Expected Output
 --------------------